alessio94/easyjet-leptons-met/README.md

 >Feel free to increase the number of events, though beware of how many events may be in your file in case it takes a long time.
 You should find a new ROOT files, `analysis-variables.root`.

 * To run analysis specific code run the executable of the analysis you want to run.
 For example to run the bbtautau analysis run `bbtt-ntupler <file> ...`.
-For more information on each individual analyis read the README in the analysis subfolder.
+For more information on each individual analysis read the README in the analysis subfolder.

 To process Monte Carlo or PHYSLITE samples the command is exactly the same: configuration is automatically setup from the sample's metadata.